joaovitorsilvestre/fython/README.md

 case b:
     a -> False   # this is not working
 ```
-- [ ] Some times the error arrow is showing in wrong place.
+- [ ] Sometimes the error arrow is showing in wrong place.
 Eg:
 ```
 def add(a)
     a + b